almostahexagon2/lri/orthography/vimrepuno-nova.md

-Vimrepuno nova
+Vimrepunnovo/Vimrepuno nova
 ===

 History
 ---
-vimrepuno nova is a segmental syllabary created by kunsi-sa on (date).
-Vimrepuno nova is a modified form of lanrepn's 2 dimensional anti-line writing (2dalw).
-Vimrepuno nova is "nova" because it replaces [vimrepuno](/orthography/vimrepuno.md).
+Vimrepunnovo (/vimrepu'n:ovo/) is a segmental syllabary created by kunsi-sa on (date).
+Vimrepunnovo is an adaptation of lanrepn's 2 dimensional anti-line writing (2dalw).
+It is often just called "vimrepuno", even though [vimrepuno](/orthography/vimrepuno.md) is something else.

 Segments
 ---
 Vimrepuno has 29 segments
-(table later)

 Combining Segments
 ---